tonethar/IGME-430-Fall-2024/exercises/5-streaming-media.md

   - HTTP response headers --> `Content-Range: ` and `Accept-Ranges: `
   - HTTP server status code --> `206 Partial Content`
   - HTTP request header --> `Range: ` (the browser does this for us with the `<audio>` and `<video>`) tags
-- **A typical HTML "page" consists multiple "parts":**
+- **A typical HTML "page" consists of multiple "parts":**
-  - an HTML file that contains marked up text, but also has a bunch of links to other resources such as external CSS style sheets, images, JS files, other media files and so on
+  - an HTML file that contains marked up text, but it also has a bunch of links to other resources such as external CSS style sheets, images, JS files, other media files and so on
   - as the browser is parsing and rendering the HTML file, it will make additional requests to the server for these files, ONE request per file
   - as the files arrive, the browser will gradually "assemble" the HTML page and display it to the user
   - which means: in order to display the "party.mp4" to a user, we need to implement server endpoints for both the HTML page that contains the `<video>` tag AND the "party.mp4" itself